RTXteam/RTX/README.md

 model standard, which is based on the Biolink model.
 RTX-KG2 is hosted in a Neo4j graph database server and can be accessed at [kg2endpoint2.rtx.ai:7474](http://kg2endpoint2.rtx.ai:7474) (username is `neo4j`;
-contact Team ARA&nbsp;Expand for the password).
+contact Team Expander&nbsp;Agent for the password).
 Alternatively, a JSON dump of KG2 is available from the [RTX-KG2 S3 bucket](http://rtx-kg2-public.s3-website-us-west-2.amazonaws.com/).
-A version of KG2 that is formatted and indexed for the knowledge graph exploration tool [mediKanren](https://github.com/webyrd/mediKanren) is available; contact Team ARA&nbsp;Expand for details.
+A version of KG2 that is formatted and indexed for the knowledge graph exploration tool [mediKanren](https://github.com/webyrd/mediKanren) is available; contact Team Expander&nbsp;Agent for details.

 ## Columbia Open Health Data (COHD)